VycktorStark/DbRobot-Lua/README.md

 ## What is it?

-Robot Db is a **Fork** that uses a Telegram API written in Lua.
-Its structure was made from the master [Otouto](https://github.com/topkecleon/otouto) [v3.1](https://github.com/topkecleon/otouto/tree/26c1299374af130bbf8457af904cb4ea450caa51) ([@mokubot](https://telegram.me/mokubot)) And it is based on plugin of it.
-This makes it easier to manage bot function and command and allows you to split the bot's different capabilities into different files for a more specific view of what to do based on the **Ed Project** made by synko developers and [SiD](https://github.com/TiagoDanin/SiD) made by [Tiago Danin](https://github.com/TiagoDanin).
+Robot Db version 2.0 is a bot that uses a "Telegram-Bot-API" written in Lua.
+Its structure was made from the master [Otouto](https://github.com/topkecleon/otouto) [v3.1](https://github.com/topkecleon/otouto/tree/26c1299374af130bbf8457af904cb4ea450caa51) ([@mokubot](https://telegram.me/mokubot)) and it is based on its plugins.
+This makes it easy to manage bot function and command and allows you to split the bot's different capabilities into different files for a more specific view of what to do!
+Made based on the project team of [Synko developers](https://github.com/SynkoDevelopers) and the [SiD](https://github.com/TiagoDanin/SiD) project, Done by [Tiago Danin](https://github.com/TiagoDanin).
 * * *

 ## Configuring bot